 The story has spread around the Internet like a prairie fire across north Texas.
 Davies’ description of the London Times article, without attribution, is often enclosed in quotes, as if The Times actually printed those words.
 Davies offered no specific citation, beyond the year, 1894, and did not name the writer of the supposed Times article.
-Likewise, he offered no substantiation of the urban planning meeting.
+Likewise, he offered no substantiation for the supposed urban planning meeting.
 Thousands of articles, master’s theses, jokes, and morality tales now litter the Internet to a depth rivaling the supposedly anticipated horse manure.
 Most of these simply recycle the same wording, some adding synonyms and adjectives, as if sourced from Genesis.
 So far, no references to the “panic” prior to the 2004 Davies article have turned up.
 Contemporary accounts certainly detail the problems with horse power, and they were numerous, unpleasant and multiplying, but extrapolating them to a sense of futility and panic is a connecting-of-dots almost as egregious as the tellers of this tale attribute to their nineteenth century ancestors.

 In fact, the internal combustion engine was already hard at work in the world by 1894, along with the mobile steam engine, and by the turn of the century they were widely predicted to take over much of the world’s transportation.
 The nineteenth century equivalent of modern futurists were predicting automobiles as the soon-to-be conveyance of personal choice and “traction engines” the future of freighting.
 There was the small problem of fuel, since the petroleum boom had not yet started, but alcohol, biofuel, and electricity were seen as possible alternatives in that tender age.

 Perhaps the London Times actually published such a story in 1894.
 Perhaps a meeting of urban planners really did adjourn in despair of shoveling all that manure.
+Newspapers do publish prattle intended as sensation, and bureaucrats are easily discouraged.
 We are not the first to question the story.
-So far no author of the 1894 article has been identified, nor has the article itself been published in facsimile, nor have the minutes of the 1898 meeting been produced, even though such a meeting is referenced in contemporary accounts and apparently did occur.
-Nor, has any contemporary indication of panic and despair been found.
-It is a neat story.
-It perfectly illustrates a truth we instinctively understand.
-There is no reason to believe it actually happened, and, if such a story were needed to invalidate linear extrapolation as a means to the future, we would have to believe forecasting the future is a pretty easy thing.
-I didn’t see that one coming.
+So far no author of the 1894 article has been identified, nor has the article itself been published in facsimile, nor have the minutes of the 1898 meeting been produced, even though a planning meeting at that time is referenced in contemporary accounts and apparently did occur.
+Most tellingly, no contemporary indication of panic and despair (on that subject) have been found.